Ojerinde/Ask-Answer/README.md

 ### Set up the Database

-With Postgres running, in the app directory,
+With Postgres running, create a database using the command below,

 ```
 createbd altschool
 ```

-Create the database table by running
+Create the database tables by running

 ```
 flask db init # Initialize flask migrate script